| Race & Identity in Cuba Time Line II: 1900- present Links |

 |

-| 1826 | The Spanish government proclaims free any slave managing to prove he had been illegally imported, and implements new regulations requiring captains of vessels arriving from Africa to turn their logbooks over to port authorities to be inspected for evidence of illegal slaving.
+1826 | The Spanish government proclaims free any slave managing to prove he had been illegally imported, and implements new regulations requiring captains of vessels arriving from Africa to turn their logbooks over to port authorities to be inspected for evidence of illegal slaving.
 British officials complain that the new measures are paper-thin.
-When British naval officers try to prosecute the Spanish schooner Minerva for landing six boatloads of slaves in Havana at night, General Francisco Dionisio, the captain-general of Cuba, refuses to let the case be brought before the court of mixed commission, on the grounds the incident had not occurred on the high seas -- one of a series of incidents in which Cuban authorities block British efforts to curb illegal slaving. | |
+When British naval officers try to prosecute the Spanish schooner Minerva for landing six boatloads of slaves in Havana at night, General Francisco Dionisio, the captain-general of Cuba, refuses to let the case be brought before the court of mixed commission, on the grounds the incident had not occurred on the high seas.
+This was one of a series of incidents in which Cuban authorities block British efforts to curb illegal slaving. | |

-| 1827 | A census of Cuba reveals a slave population of 287,000, most of them working on some 1,000 ingenios (sugar plantation-mill complexes). | |
+1827 | A census of Cuba reveals a slave population of 287,000, most of them working on some 1,000 ingenios (sugar plantation-mill complexes). | |

-| 1828 | Epidemic of smallpox in Cuba | |
+1828 | Epidemic of smallpox in Cuba | |

-| 1831 | A slave revolt breaks out in the British colony of Jamaica and is brutally repressed by colonial authorities. | |
+1831 | A slave revolt breaks out in the British colony of Jamaica and is brutally repressed by colonial authorities. | |

-| 1832 | British colonies abolish slavery. | |
+1832 | British colonies abolish slavery. | |

-| 1836 | The fall of the Yorubas' Oyo Empire, destroyed by the Fulani Jihad, the predecessors to the present northern moslem tormentors of the Yoruba people.
-As a result, many Yorubas were sold into slavery by their conquerors and wound up in Cuba.
+1836 | The fall of the Yorubas' Oyo Empire, destroyed by the Fulani Jihad, the predecessors to the present northern moslems in Nigeria.
+As a result, many Yorubas were sold into slavery by their conquerors and went mainy to Cuba and Brazil.
 The fall is precipitated by the actions of the Alafin of Oyo, as recounted by Wande Abimbola in his book, Ifá will mend our broken world. | |

-| Spain appoints a consul in Jamaica, to report on abolitionist activity there.
-Over the next few years, this office reports on a series of (largely imagined) plots to send agents and propaganda to Cuba to foment a slave insurrection. | ||
+activity there.
+Over the next few years, this office reports on a series of (largely

-| The British government dispatches a Superintendent of Liberated Africans to Havana to oversee the disposition of Africans freed from captured slavers. | ||
+The British government dispatches a Superintendent of Liberated Africans to Havana to oversee the disposition of Africans freed from captured slavers. | ||

-| 1837 | Spanish Captain-General Miguel Tacon orders the imprisonment
+1837 | Spanish Captain-General Miguel Tacon orders the imprisonment

 of all foreign black seamen while their ships are in port in Havana.
 The British vessel H.M.S.
 Romany arrives in Havana to take on a load of freed slaves, carrying a regiment of black soldiers.
 Cuban authorities refuse to allow these men to land in Havana, and the British refuse to withdraw the vessel.
 After over a year, the Spanish government gives ground. |